 El Mago De Las Fritas has made its home in Miami on 8th street (Calle Ocho) since 1984, though it’s not the only frita place on Calle Ocho.
 Four of the five old-school Frita Cubana Joints (El Mago de las Fritas, El Rey de las Fritas, Fritas Domino & La Palma) are on Calle Ocho.

-Years ago, on my way home from my parent’s house, I came across El Mago De Las Fritas.
+Years ago, on my way home from my parent’s house, I came across El Mago De Las Fritas (5828 SW 8th Street, West Miami).
 The first few times I attempted to stop here, there were no parking spaces available (there are only three spots).
-You would think I would have given up, but one day I was finally able to find a parking space and eat El Mago’s magical Frita.
+You would think I would have given up, but one day I was finally able to find a parking space and eat El Mago’s magical frita.
 I regret not having made an effort to hang around and find parking sooner elsewhere.

-The Frita has a very distinct flavor and will cause a flavor explosion in your mouth.
-No other burger tastes anything like this.
-And don’t order your Frita with cheese, unless you want to look like a tourist.
+The frita has a very distinct flavor and will cause a flavor explosion in your mouth.
+No other burger tastes like this.
+And don’t order your frita with cheese unless you want to look like a tourist.
 Fritas purists frown upon adding any cheese to the sandwich.

 I’d be lying if I didn’t tell you the Frita Cubana with cheese is good, but nothing beats the original.
 You can also next level your order with a Frita Doble (double meat) or Frita a Caballo (with a fried egg).

 They’re all delicious.
 Don’t miss out on ordering the crinkle-cut fries at El Mago de las Fritas.
 There’s something very high school about them.
 El Mago salts them for you, you just need that ketchup puddle to dip them in, and you’re good to go.